igor47/blog/_posts/2010-09-07-getting-up-and-running-with-ruby-and-rvm.md

 [..]
 {% endhighlight %}

-You could send `rails.gem` to someone else, and that person would simply import the gemset like so:
+You could send `rails.gems` to someone else, and that person would simply import the gemset like so:

 {% highlight bash %}
 $ rvm gemset create rails